Salami slicing tactics: Salami slicing in scientific publishing

 Scientists are often evaluated by a number of papers published and similar criteria.
 In this context, salami slicing refers to "fragmenting single coherent bodies of research into as many publications as possible".
 If the fragment is too small it may be too hard to publish, so this includes forming minimal publishable items.
 It can be harder to collect, digest, understand and evaluate the research when scattered in a number of sources.
 It also leads to repetitive descriptions of context, bibliography lists and so on.
 Regarding that it is costly to scientific dissemination process, it is often considered a bad practice or even unethical.
-Some authors managed to divide the research to the extremal proportions.
+Some authors managed to divide research to extreme proportions.
 Salami slicing "can result in a distortion of the literature by leading unsuspecting readers to believe that data presented in each salami slice (i.e., journal article) is derived from a different subject sample".

+Salami slicing is considered a type of scientific misconduct.

 Cultural references

 Film

 In the 2016 film Arrival, Agent Halpern mentions a Hungarian word meaning to eliminate your enemies one by one.
 It is thought that this alludes to szalámitaktika.

 Salami slicing has played a key role in the plots of several films, including Hackers, Superman III, and Office Space.
-In the latter film, the characters reference Superman III as inspiration.

 Television

-Salami tactics are discussed by the British Chief Scientific Adviser in the Yes, Prime Minister episode, "The Grand Design".

 In a 1972 episode of the TV series M*A*S*H, Radar attempts to ship an entire Jeep home from Korea one piece at a time.
 Hawkeye commented that his mailman "would have a retroactive hernia" if he found out.

-The 1987 TV movie Perry Mason: The Case of the Murdered Madam features a murder trial involving the transfer of fractional cents by bank employees.
+In a 1986 episode of Yes, Prime Minister, "The Grand Design", the government's chief scientific adviser walks Prime Minister Hacker through how salami tactics work and would prevent the prime minister from using nuclear weapons.